arichel/PicoScheme/readme.md

 started because I wanted to learn recent c++ features, especially to evaluate the new [std::variant] template class as plain c-union replacement and shared pointers for basic memory management.
-Considering that there are already very feature complete, embeddable and efficient small scheme implementations, and to keep the implementation effort reasonable, at least most scheme functions from the old [R4RS scheme] specification are implemented.
-Postponed for now is the implementation of a complete numeric tower, including rational numbers and arbitrary precision arithmetic, and more advanced features like call/cc and define-syntax macros.
-So far integer, floating point and complex numbers and old school lisp-style macros are implemented.
+Considering that there are already very feature complete, small and efficient scheme implementations, and to keep the implementation effort reasonable, at least most scheme functions from the old [R4RS scheme] specification are implemented.
+Postponed for now is the implementation of a complete numeric tower, including rational numbers and arbitrary precision arithmetic, and more advanced features like [call/cc] and *define-syntax* macros, which I haven't fully understood so far.
+However integer, floating point and complex numbers and old school lisp-style macros are implemented.

 ### Credits ###
 While a more formal approach, on how to implement a dynamically typed,